Tobias-Kohn/PyFOPPL/README.md

 ### Overview

-The source code is first read into clojure-like datastructures, such as forms and symbols.
+The FOPPL source code is first read into clojure-like datastructures, such as forms and symbols.
 The datastructures can be found in the module `foppl_objects` and the reader responsible for the transformation in `foppl_reader`.

 The parser then transforms the clojure-datastructures into an Abstract Syntax Tree (AST).
-The parser can be found in `foppl_parser` and the AST in `foppl_ast.
+The parser can be found in `foppl_parser` and the AST in `foppl_ast`.

 Once we have the AST, we can use common tree-walking algorithms.
 The compiler as found in the module `compiler` walks the AST